curtisgibby/jTags/README.md

 How It Works
 ============

-J Framework consists of the J engine and the J Extensions.
+jTags consists of the J engine and the J Extensions.

 extensions are tags that perform a certain task (like loading content , or repeating content for a certain number of times). extensions are contained in a javascript object (`$.j.extensions`) in the format of a tagname that is associated with a function.
 After the job of the extension is done , a function (`$(this).jend()`) is called to terminate the tag and to allow the tags inside of it to do their job.